LibrePass/LibrePass-Docs/docs/api/user.md

 # User Endpoint

-## User

 The `User` endpoint is responsible for managing user-related actions within the LibrePass application.
 This includes changing email and password, setting up two-factor authentication (2FA), and deleting user accounts.

-### Endpoints
+## Endpoints

-#### Change Email Address
+### Change Email Address

+Change user's email address and update ciphers due to re-encryption with the new aes key.

 **Endpoint:** `PATCH /api/user/email`

-**Description:** Allows a user to change their email address and update related information.

 **Request:**